SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 Every ✗ in this matrix gates through the same unsupported-dtype mechanism and is exercised by the Phase 5 capability suite (reused by Phases 6–7); this matrix is the canonical reference for those tests.
-The matrix is per-dtype; op-level exceptions are documented individually and gate through the same mechanism — currently one exists: matmul on integer dtypes is CPU-only (§3.1).
+The matrix is per-dtype; op-level exceptions are documented individually and gate through the same mechanism — currently one exists: matmul on integer/Bool dtypes is CPU-only (§3.1).

 - **GPU memory management:** the industry-convergent pattern — ref-counted buffer handles, per-stream/command-buffer pools (size-bucketed caching allocator), and in-flight work retaining